BeadyGames/Programming-Tutorial/Chapter_01.md

 We gave the object a name `val` so that we could refer to that object in memory when needed - how else would we find that value in memory?

 `=` is the assignment operator.
-It puts whatever value is on the right and puts it into the the object on the left.
+It puts whatever value is on the right and puts it into the object on the left.

 On the left-hand side of the `=` operator is the LValue, an object in memory with a type.